Global Kahler-Ricci Flow on Complete Non-Compact Manifolds: non-local collapsing and Perelman's W-functional and uniform scalar curvature bound

 We now recall some facts about Perelman's W-functional on a closed Riemannian manifold $(M^n,g)$.
 First G.Perelman \cite{P} defines the F-functional as

 where $dm=e^{-f}dv_g$ is a fixed measure and $R$ is the scalar curvature of the metric $g$.
 This functional is an extension of Hilbert action on the Riemannian metric space on $M$.
 Let $v$ and $h$ be the variations of $g$ and $f$ respectively.
-Since $dm$ is fixed, we have the relation
+Since $dm$ is fixed, we have the relation $h=tr_hv/2$.
+Then we have